Favorite Food Souvenirs from Around the World

 Stroopwafels were fairly common in many of the stores.
 They were thin layered waffle cookies with a caramel type filling in the middle.
 We brought the mini-stroopwafels in packages or tin cans home and they were devoured fast.

 We’ve never bought so much candy packages than in Munich, Germany.
 You may be familiar with the Haribo brand which invented gummy candy and is currently one of its biggest manufacturers.
-Germany’s candy aisles had so much more variety we’ve ever seen before.
+Germany’s candy aisles had so much more variety than we’ve ever seen before.
 They came in all forms and shapes – Smurfs, fish, dinosaurs, frogs, soda bottles.
 Packages were less than a Euro and let’s just say we bought one (or two) of each here and more from other places.
 We all agreed the German version was sweeter and easier to chew than the Haribo candies found here in America in stores and online.

 We found many of these Spa wafers (lázeňské oplatky) in souvenir and grocery stores.
 These wafers originated in the Czech spa towns when they were offered to guests as snacks.
 These popular snacks were large, round, thin and flavored with fillings in between.
 Its delicateness reminded me of a giant communion bread we get at Catholic churches.
 They were delicious and made for great snacks as we walked around Prague.
 We loved the hazelnut and chocolate ones!